chop-analytics/chopR/README.md

 ## Instructional Sessions

-This folder contains PDF files of the in-person sessions that all OCQI analysts complete during their R portion of onboarding.
+This folder contains PDF files of the in-person sessions that all new OCQI analysts completed during their R portion of onboarding and all current OCQI analysts completed during the two-day training.
 The files cover the following topics: CHOP Analytics R Standards, dplyr, lubridate, tidyr, and ggplot.
 These sessions contain lecture-formatted instructions, examples, and also practice exercises using a dummy dataset.
+Additionally, there is also a Welcome Packet within this folder that outlines the training schedule, practice exercises, and R package cheat sheets relevant to the sessions.
+Although the internal `rocqi` package was taught to OCQI analysts during this training, these material are not included in this public repo because the package is not publicly available.

 ## Standards